kakawait/awesome-european-cloud/readme.md

 #### Email

 - [Mailo](https://www.mailo.com/) - Mailo is a whole range of innovative services which protect your privacy and personal data: the most complete webmail on the market, an agenda, a storage space for your photos and documents, organisation tools for the family and professionals.
 Join the first alternative ethical communication platform! :fr:.
-- [ProtonMail](https://protonmail.com/) - Secure EmailBased in Switzerland :switzerland:.
+- [ProtonMail](https://protonmail.com/) - Secure Email based in Switzerland :switzerland:.

+#### Marketing

+- [SendInBlue](https://www.sendinblue.com/) - Sendinblue is the smartest and most intuitive platform for growing businesses.
+Whether you need to manage email campaigns, send text messages, or save time with automation, we can help you do it efficiently, on-budget, and in your language.

 ### DaaS